Blog Post

 From every angle, it looked like a DNS outage: query timeouts, and toward the end of the incident, ServFail errors.

-Scatterplot data indicating failures due to timeouts and server failures.
+Scatterplot data indicating failures due to timeouts and server failures

 Sankey chart indicating the traffic intended to 1.1.1.1 is routed to other destination IPs

-Cloudflare’s legitimate origin ASN (AS13335) is visible where valid routes remained, but many traceroutes never made it there.
-A significant number of our tests failed with “no route” errors—suggesting the legitimate path was withdrawn—while others exposed the propagation of a hijacked prefix via unauthorized AS paths.
+This traceroute visualization tells the story.
+Each hop is grouped by its Autonomous System Number (ASN) to show how traffic flowed, or failed to.
+Cloudflare's legitimate origin ASN (AS13335) is visible where valid routes remained, but many traceroutes didn't make it there.
+A significant number of tests failed with "no route" errors, confirming that the legitimate path had been withdrawn.
+Others exposed the propagation of the hijacked prefix via unauthorized AS paths.

 While Cloudflare had a valid ROA for 1.1.1.0/24, the hijacked route originated by AS4755 was clearly marked as RPKI Invalid.